 Programs for students with intellectual, developmental and other disabilities are available at a number of postsecondary institutions in Florida.
 These programs provide age-appropriate opportunities for learning, employment preparation, recreational and leisure activities, social interactions and developing natural supports.

-More information is available on the Florida Consortium on Inclusive Higher Education website.
+More information is available on our Inclusive Postsecondary Education webpage.